tldr-pages/tldr/pages/common/ignite.md

 # ignite

-> A CLI for React Native, boilerplates, plugins, generators, and more.
+> A CLI for React Native boilerplates, plugins, generators, and more.

 - Create a new React Native project: